oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

     ![user1_views_sales.png](images/user1_views_sales.png "user1_views_sales.png")

-## Collaborate by Using the Export Option
+## Task 2: Collaborate by Using the Export Option

 You can export a notebook as a `.json` (JavaScript Object Notation) file, and later import it in to the same or a different environment.